Free standard shipping and returns on all orders

 Solar fragrances are perfect for those who want to carry a spark of summer with them all year round, as they evoke images such as:

-• The golden reflections of the “Golden Hour” at sunset.
+• The golden reflections of "Golden Hour" at sunset.

-Wearing a solar fragrance is like wearing a ray of sunshine on your skin.
-On cold days, they provide a touch of summer that gives a feeling of joy and optimism.
-On warm days, they enhance the connection with that bright environment, giving us a certain vitality.
+Wearing a solar fragrance is like carrying a ray of sunshine on your skin.
+On cold days, they add a touch of summer that brings a feeling of joy and optimism.
+On warm days, they enhance the connection with that luminous atmosphere, giving us a certain vitality.

 The term ozonic comes from ozone, that layer of the atmosphere we associate with a feeling of purity and freshness.
-In perfumery, it's used to describe scents whose aromatic palette can range from marine freshness to the crystal-clear clarity of alpine air.
+In perfumery, it is used to describe aromas whose aromatic palette can range from a marine freshness to the crystalline clarity of alpine air.

-Ozonic notes don't usually come from natural ingredients, but from synthetic molecules developed by perfume chemists.
+Ozonic notes do not usually come from natural ingredients but from synthetic molecules developed by perfumery chemists.
 These compounds replicate the characteristics of clean air and aquatic sensations, such as:

 • Marine and saline aromas: Reminiscent of the ocean and waves breaking on the coast.

-• Green and aquatic touches: Inspired by calm lakes or dewy forests.
+• Green and aquatic touches: Inspired by tranquil lakes or dew-filled forests.

 • Woody and earthy elements: To create the atmosphere of snowy mountains or natural landscapes.